dugsq/xenograte-xct/CONTRIBUTING.md

 [22]: http://blog.nodally.com
 [23]: http://www.linkedin.com/groups/Xenograte-Community-5068501

-The xeno CLI and instancing components are written in such a way that they will provide worker compatibilty with the Xenograte Cloud version.
+The Command-line Interface and instancing components are written in such a way that they will provide worker compatibilty with the Xenograte Cloud Edition.

-Patches and bug fixes are welcome to these tools but keep in mind that in order for you to use your workers on that system we will need to maintain compatibility through those tools.
+Patches and bug fixes are welcome to these tools but keep in mind that in order for you to use your workers on that system we will need to maintain compatibility through these tools.

 ### BRANCH

 Having decided on the right branch.
 Create a feature branch and start hacking:

 ```
 $ git checkout -b my-new-feature -t origin/master